 The following accredited schools offer many of the benefits mentioned above.
 Click on any link in the table to request more information:

-Study at home or abroad with Kaplan University's network of over 70 campuses and more than 170 programs — many of which are available online.
-Kaplan offers reduced tuition rates, fee waivers, and acceptance of military credits.
+Study at home or abroad with Purdue University's network of over 70 campuses and more than 170 programs — many of which are available online.
+Purdue offers reduced tuition rates, fee waivers, and acceptance of military credits.
 Kaplan is accredited by the Higher Learning Commission and a member of the North Central Association of Colleges and Schools.
-To find out more, contact Kaplan University.
+To find out more, contact Purdue University.

 Liberty University is proud to offer a number of benefits and programs to military men and women.
 Tuition assistance, book vouchers, and scholarships and grants are just a small portion of these services and the online programs make it possible to study abroad.
 Liberty is accredited by the Southern Association of Colleges and Schools.
 To find out more, contact Liberty University.